Using Mozilla Firefox Portable Edition on your USB thumb drive

-If you want to use all the same history, bookmarks, cookies, & passwords from the Mozilla Firefox Portable Edition on your pc from home, you can just copy the profile from your home machine to your thumbdrive.
+If you want to have access to all the same history, bookmarks, cookies, and passwords you have on your home pc using Mozilla Firefox Portable Edition, you can just copy the profile from your home machine to your thumb drive.

 You can usually find the files to copy from your home computer in this location on your hard drive: